frypatch/The-Price-of-Remembering/book/CHAPTER_06.md

 “Just us,” he said.
 “Just us and the road.”

-I traveled with him for another day and we parted ways at Oakholt, the tinker heading south to visit the outlying farms while I turned my attention to the mountains rising in the distance.
+I traveled with him for another day, and we parted ways at Oakholt, the tinker heading south to visit the outlying farms while I turned my attention to the mountains rising in the distance.
 I found an outfitter’s shop and spent the better part of an hour replacing my meager supplies.
 Dried meat.
 Hard cheese.
 Trail bread that would keep for weeks.
 A small pot for boiling water.
 A proper flint and steel.

 On my way to the counter, I passed a shelf of journals and folios.
 On a whim, I picked up a small one, its cover plain leather, its pages unlined.
 I could not have said why.
 Perhaps I thought I might want to remember what I found in the mountains.
 Perhaps I simply liked the weight of it in my hand.

 I paid for my supplies, found a cheap room for the night, and spread my new provisions across the bed to take stock.
 The hard loaf of bread from Anker’s sat among them.
 And though it was already going stale, I ate it that night rather than carry it further.

+Before sleep found me, I opened the journal and dipped my pen.
+The first entry was brief:

+> “Tomorrow, I climb.”
+> “The Six Sisters rise to the east, their peaks are lost in the clouds.”

 That night I tossed and turned and dreamed of drowning.
 My face was gone, sealed beneath sticky flesh.
 I clawed and ripped until my fingers were slick, but I could find no way to breathe, no way to scream.

 ### * * *

-The first day in the mountains was a lie I told myself.
+> “Day One”

-The foothills rolled gently beneath my boots, their slopes carpeted with autumn grass gone golden in the fading light.
-The pack rode my shoulders.
-The air carried the green smell of living things.
-I made good time, better than I had any right to expect, and by evening I had covered perhaps fifteen miles without breaking stride.
+The foothills rolled gently beneath my boots.
+The autumn grass cushioned my stride, and the pack rode high on my shoulders.
+I bounded past the green smell of living things.
+By evening I had covered perhaps fifteen miles, better than I had any right to expect.

 That night I found a hollow between two weathered stones, sheltered from the wind that had begun to speak in whispers.
 I ate some dried meat and hard cheese, drank from my waterskin, and watched the stars emerge one by one.